We all know bad customers are unpleasant to deal with. The consequences of bad customers can reach into other aspects of your business, too.

 Sometimes, a bad customer is just a bad fit for your business.
 In that case, one way to deal with them is to help them find a better fit.

-One possible downside is that the company you refer to might not appreciate their business.
+One possible downside is that the company you refer to might not appreciate its business.
 Don’t refer truly bad customers to anyone whose opinion you value.
-And if you’re unsure, it doesn’t hurt to ask the other company if they do want the referral.
+And if you’re unsure, it doesn’t hurt to ask the other company if they want the referral.